-The City continues to make great strides in addressing sanitation challenges in Baltimore City.
-While DPW is extremely proud of the department's accomplishments, there is a long way to go in order to make Baltimore a cleaner city.
+The city continues to make great strides in addressing sanitation challenges in Baltimore City.
+While DPW is extremely proud of the department's accomplishments, a continued focus across multiple sectors is needed to ensure a cleaner Baltimore City.
 Behavioral change is essential to department efforts, which can be accomplished through a combination of education and enforcement.
 The Department of Public Works will continue to work with other City agencies and non-profit partners to investigate and pursue methods of remediating illegal dumping.

-Table 1: DHCD Citations for Illegal Dumping FY2021
+Table 1: DHCD Citations for Illegal Dumping FY23

 Legislative District Number of Citations for Illegal Dumping

-District 40 17
+District 40 73

-District 41 8
+District 41 14

-District 43 38
+District 43 58

-District 44A 8

-District 45 323
+District 45 69

-District 46 11
+District 46 79

-Total 405
+Total 293